 Zoe C leaps on my back and strangles me, the fun begins.

 We go hard for a half hour, Krav is about technique, do the moves over and over until you can do them backwards and upside down.
-Of course, none of these exact attack-response moves will occur on the street, but they’ll be close enough.
+Of course, none of these exact attack-response moves will occur on the street, but they’ll be close enough, there are only so many ways to punch, kick or choke.
 Essentially Krav is about exploiting opportunities, an arm extended too long, break the elbow, throat exposed, drive knuckles into it, crack a knee, stay doggedly relentless until the opponent is down and out.

-We can’t so any of that for real, but we can approximate.
+We can’t do any of that for real, but we can approximate.
 Then the throws and falls, learning to land without injury.
-When it’s locked in muscle memory, we don’t have to think, our brains will take care of business.
+When it’s automatic, we don’t have to think, brains and muscle memor will take care of business.

 Zoe C gets airlifted and thunks to the mat, she lays back, “I think you’ve had enough Chef.”